-The HV power supply for the CTOF counters is a CAEN SY1527 mainframes outfitted with negative polarity 24-channel A1535N modules.
-The typical settings for each channel are: V=-2000 V, $I=350~\mu\mathrm{A}$.
-This supply is located on the south side of Level-1 of the Space Frame.
+The HV power supply for the CTOF counters is a either a CAEN 1527 or 4527 mainframe outfitted with negative polarity 24-channel A1535N modules.
+The typical settings for each channel are: V = -2000 V, $I = 350 \ \mu$ A. This supply is located on the south side of Level-1 of the Space Frame.
 There are two hazards associated with the HV system when energized that must be mitigated.
 The first is the electrical hazard and the second is the potential damage to PMTs if a light leak is introduced in the counter wrapping material when the PMT is energized.